-As a public facility, the library does not monitor the activities of its members unless there is a problem with conduct or a child is inappropriately left alone as outlined above.
+As a public facility, the library does not monitor the activities of its members unless there is a problem with conduct, or a child is inappropriately left alone as outlined above.

-If a school age child is noticed to be spending considerable time in the library during the school day, staff may check with the child and connect with CAS for guidance if there are concerns about a child's well-being or if the child discloses abuse.
+If a school-age child is noticed to be spending considerable time in the library during the school day, library employees may check with the child and connect with Children's Aid Society for guidance if there are concerns about a child's well-being or if the child discloses abuse.

-Requests for Information regarding Missing Children/Runaways
+Requests for Information regarding Children

-Staff will not give information to any person over the telephone as to whether a child is currently in the library or has been in the library recently.
-Staff may offer to take a message and ask the child to call the person back.
-In the case of a missing child, Library staff connect with the library's Senior Leadership Team to share information with the law enforcement agency requesting specific personal information.
+Library employees will not give information to any person over the telephone as to whether a child is currently in the library or has been in the library recently.
+The library employee may offer to take a message and ask the child (if present in the library) to call the person back.
+In the case of a missing child or a child in danger the library employee will refer to their supervisor who will connect with the library's Senior Leadership Team to share information with the law enforcement agency requesting specific personal information.

-Phone Numbers
+Phone Numbers:

-Children's Aid Society: 905-522-1121 or 905-522-8053 (after hours)

-Catholic Children's Aid Society: 905-525-2012 or 905-522-8053 (after hours) Hamilton Police Service: 905-546-4925 (non-emergency line)
+- Hamilton Child and Family Supports (formerly Hamilton Children's Aid Society): 905-522-1121 or 905-522-8053 (after hours) - Catholic Children's Aid Society of Hamilton: 905-525-2012 or 905-522-8053 (after hours) - Hamilton Police Service: 905-546-4925 (non-emergency line) - Kids Help Phone: 1-800-668-6868